kammitama5/kammitama5.github.io/_posts/2021-6-22-Tuesday-June-22nd.md

 ## Other events
 - I have a couple other recruiting events coming up (via Fb and Google; I also got an invitation to the Google PhD Summit this year!
 So I'll be attending and probably blog a bit about that when I attend), so I'm juggling that, as well as my ICLR 2022 meeting duties, which my co-chair and myself usually schedule once a week, and I still have the coursework from the workshop to finish up (due in mid-August).
 But things are a lot better than last week, and I got a "this is great" from my internship mentor yesterday, which was such a relief and made me happy.
-So chipping away on that as well this week.
+My mentor is amazing!!!
+She makes me SO happy!
+So chipping away on that work as well this week.

 ## And that's it